tvarkevi/AMYGDALA_REACT_VS_CONNECT/README.md

 ### 3.2 Confound regressors

 Before the first-level analysis of the emotion task data can be conducted, the confound regressor model needs to be extracted from the data.
 The confound regressors are extracted using the *extract_confound_regressors* method of the EmotionTask class.
-This method computes a total of 9 nuisance parameters: i.e., the six realignment parameters (6P). and the white-matter, CSF, and global mean signal (9P).
+This method computes a total of 8 nuisance parameters: i.e., the six realignment parameters (6P). and the white-matter and CSF signals (8P).

 To execute the *extract_confound_regressors* method, enter the following code in the console: